Codium-ai/pr-agent/docs/REVIEW.md

 5) [Extra instructions](#extra-instructions)

 ### General guidelines
-The `review` tool contain collection of possible feedbacks about a PR.
+The `review` tool provides a collection of possible feedbacks about a PR.
-It is highly recommended to review the [Configuration options](#configuration-options) section, and choose the relevant options for your use case.
+It is recommended to review the [Configuration options](#configuration-options) section, and choose the relevant options for your use case.

 Some of the feature that are disabled by default are quite useful, and should be considered for enabling.
 For example:
-For example, `require_score_review`, `require_soc2_review`, `enable_review_labels_effort`, and more.
+`require_score_review`, `require_soc2_review`, `enable_review_labels_effort`, and more.

-On the other hand, if you find one of the enabled features to be irrelevant for your use case, you can disable it.
+On the other hand, if you find one of the enabled features to be irrelevant for your use case, disable it.
 No default configuration can fit all use cases.

 ### Code suggestions
 The `review` tool provides several type of feedbacks, one of them is code suggestions.
 If you are interested **only** in the code suggestions, it is recommended to use the [`improve`](./IMPROVE.md) feature instead, since it dedicated only to code suggestions, and usually gives better results.
-Use the `review` tool if you want to get a more comprehensive feedback about the PR.
+Use the `review` tool if you want to get a more comprehensive feedback, which includes code suggestions as well.

 ### Automation
 - When you first install the app, the [default mode](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#github-app-automatic-tools) for the `review` tool is: